Undergraduate Policies and Procedures

 Admission Criteria for First-Time in College Freshmen

 In accordance with Section 51.803 of the Texas Education Code, students are automatically admitted to the University as first-time freshmen if they graduate in the top 10% of their class from an accredited Texas high school, and, in accordance with Section 28.025 of the Texas Education Code, successfully complete the Distinguished Level of Achievement, as applicable.
-Applicants must have graduated from high school during one of the two school years preceeding the academic year for which they seek admission as first-time freshmen and have not attempted any higher education credits since graduation from high school.
+Applicants must have graduated from high school during one of the two school years preceding the academic year for which they seek admission as first-time freshmen and have not attempted any higher education credits since graduation from high school.
 Pursuant to Texas Education Code, Sections 51.803 and 51.805, and high school applicants have met one of the following conditions:

 - successfully completed the distinguished level of achievement under the Foundation Program from a Texas public high school;